zizien1019/coessing2024_particle_tracking/README.md

 /

-Step-bystep install and run guide:
+Step-by-step install and run guide:

 1. Environment setup

    It is recommended to run the notebook with a clean conda environment to avoid messing up with other part of your computer.
    One can find miniconda distribution online: